 R Core Team.
 2016.
 R: a language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/

-Tables (numbered in Arabic) must each appear with a short heading beginning “Table x” and be double-spaced, use bold font and sentence capitalization, and have no associated graphics or vertical lines.
-Tables must be numbered consecutively in the order of their reference in the text; citation style is “(Table 1)”.
+Tables must be submitted as separate files, not embedded in the manuscript file.
+Tables (numbered in Arabic) must each appear with a short heading beginning "Table X" and be double-spaced, use bold font and sentence capitalization, and have no associated graphics or vertical lines.
+Tables cannot include color or shading (exceptions can be made, but these require prior approval from the Editor and will incur publication costs).
+Tables should be understandable without reference to the article.
+Table headings and the table itself should include full species names and ideally repeat abbreviations used in the article text or figure captions.
+Tables must be numbered consecutively in the order of their reference in the text; citation style is "(Table 1)".
 Tables must not be submitted as images.
 Word or Excel files are preferred.

 Figures must be submitted as separate files, not embedded in text files or as a single PDF.
-Figure captions are listed sequentially beginning with “Fig. x.” and are included in the article file following the Literature Cited.
-Figures are numbered consecutively in the order of their reference in the text; citation style is “(Fig. 1)”.
+Figure captions are listed sequentially beginning with "Fig. X." and are included in the article file following the Literature Cited.
+Figures should be understandable without reference to the article.
+Captions should include full species names and ideally repeat abbreviations used in the article text or table headings.
+Figures are numbered consecutively in the order of their reference in the text; citation style is "(Fig. 1)".

-Figures will be published at either one-column (~87 mm, 3.43 in), one-and-a-half-column (~135 mm, 5.32 in), or two-column (~183 mm, 7.2 in) widths at the discretion of the Editor.
+Figures will be published at either one-column (~87 mm, 3.43 in), one-and-a-half-column (~135 mm, 5.32 in), or two-column (~183 mm, 7.2 in) widths at the discretion of the editorial office.
 Maximum column length is 245 mm.
-Because the relationship between image resolution, file size, and dimensions can be confusing with non-vector based images, it is perhaps helpful to think about the number of pixels required across the image at a given resolution as guide for preparing figures:
+Because the relationship between image resolution, file size, and dimensions can be confusing with non-vector-based images, it is perhaps helpful to think about the number of pixels required across the image at a given resolution as a guide for preparing figures:

 - one-column width, 3.43 inches X 400 dpi = approx. 1370 pixels across